 How will this impact your credit?
 Bankruptcy has a significantly negative impact on your credit.

-While there will likely be a significant initial impact, you can rebuild your credit with good money management after bankruptcy.
+While there will likely be a significant initial impact, you can rebuild your credit with good money management.

 This method of debt repayment is best for consumers in dire situations who have already tried other methods.